stepchowfun/typical/README.md

 Typical also generates code (not shown above) for converting `SendEmailRequestOut` into `SendEmailRequestIn`, which is logically equivalent to serialization followed by deserialization, but faster.

-Notice that the type of `from` is `String` in `SendEmailRequestOut`, but its type is `Option<String>` in `SendEmailRequestIn`.
+We can see the effect of `from` being an `asymmetric` field: its type is `String` in `SendEmailRequestOut`, but its type is `Option<String>` in `SendEmailRequestIn`.
 Our clients use the former to construct requests, and our servers will decode them into the latter.

 Once this schema change has been rolled out, clients are setting the new field, but servers are not yet relying on it.
-We need to go through this intermediate state before we can safely promote the field to required. **This notion of `asymmetric` fields is what makes Typical special.**
+We need to go through this intermediate phase before we can safely promote the field to required. **This notion of `asymmetric` fields is what makes Typical special.**

 It works in reverse too.
 Suppose we now want to remove the field.
 It could be unsafe to delete the field directly, since then clients might stop setting it before servers can handle its absence.
-But we can demote it to `asymmetric`, which forces servers to consider it optional and handle its potential absence while clients are still required to set it.
-Once that change has rolled out, we can confidently delete the field (or demote it to optional), as the servers no longer require it.
+But we can demote it to `asymmetric`, which forces servers to consider it `optional` and handle its potential absence while clients are still required to set it.
+Once that change has rolled out, we can confidently delete the field (or demote it to `optional`), as the servers no longer require it.

 For some kinds of changes, a field might stay in the `asymmetric` state for months, say, if you are waiting for users to update your mobile app.
 Typical helps immensely in that situation.